Man accused of putting injured grandmother in freezer, leaving her to die - NewsBreak

 Floyd County Police discovered the body of Doris Cumming, 82, late Thursday in the Armuchee home she shared with her grandson, 29-year-old Robert Keith Tincher III.

 Tincher was charged with murder, aggravated battery and concealing the death of another.
 He remains jailed in Rome.
-It’s unclear if he has a lawyer who could comment on his behalf.5 New Yorkers to split reward after helping police nab alleged subway shooter
+It’s unclear if he has a lawyer who could comment on his behalf.Body of unidentified boy found by mushroom hunter in Indiana woods

 Police said Cumming’s family believed she had moved out of state, but grew concerned after not hearing from her and reported she might be missing.